tomordonez/tomordonez.github.io/_posts/2019-09-10-install-miniconda-linux.md

     `cryptography`
         A Python library which exposes cryptographic recipes and primitives.

+Accept the license terms.

-Do you accept the license terms? [yes|no]
+    Do you accept the license terms?

     [no] >>> yes

+Review the default installation location.

-Miniconda3 will now be installed into this location:
+    Miniconda3 will now be installed into a default location.
+    Press `Enter` or change to your custom location:

 	/home/tom/miniconda3
 	  - Press ENTER to confirm the location
 	  - Press CTRL-C to abort the installation
 	  - Or specify a different location below

+Press `ENTER` if you want the default location.

     [/home/tom/miniconda3] >>>

+Output:

 	PREFIX=/home/tom/miniconda3
 	Unpacking payload ...
 	Collecting package metadata (current_repodata.json): done
 	Solving environment: done

-Package Plan
+More Output:

     environment location: /home/tom/miniconda3

     added / updated specs:

     - _libgcc_mutex==0.1=main
     - asn1crypto==0.24.0=py37_0